 I am a philosopher at Rutgers University, New Brunswick.
 Before arriving at Rutgers, I was a Junior Research Fellow at Balliol College, Oxford where I was completing my dissertation.
 I’ve also held visiting positions at the University of California, Los Angeles philosophy department and at the University of Chicago Law School.
 Before my life as a philosopher, I worked as a law associate on a (pro bono) death penalty case and several (non pro bono) product liability cases.
 I have a D.Phil. from the University of Oxford, a J.D. from Harvard Law School, and an A.B. from Dartmouth College.
-I’ve consulted or given lectures for a variety of industries and institutions including video gaming, pharmaceuticals, the U.S. Navy, and the World Bank, and my work has been profiled by a variety of media outlets in the U.S., Canada, the U.K., Taiwan, Australia, Italy, Israel, Germany, Brazil, New Zealand, and Austria.
+I’ve consulted or given lectures for a variety of industries and institutions including video gaming, pharmaceuticals, the U.S. Navy, the CIA, National Geographic, and the World Bank, and my work has been profiled by a variety of media outlets in the U.S., Canada, the U.K., Taiwan, Australia, Italy, Israel, Germany, Brazil, New Zealand, and Austria.

 More about me